FuzionView/FV-Docs/source/SystemAdmin.rst

    *Define a Service Area*

-* Use the **+** icon on the left to zoom into the correct location.
+* Use the **+** icon to zoom into the correct location.
 Select the **Polygon** icon on the left and draw a simple shape around the desired area.
 Use the points in the middle of each line to adjust the shape until it defines your service area as closely as possible.

 * Click the **Submit** button to save.
 A message will display indicating that the service area has been set.